Afro–Latin Americans: Ecuador

 In 2006, Ecuador had a population of 13,547,510.
-According to the latest data from CIA World Factbook, the ethnic groups represented in Ecuador include mestizo (mixed Amerindian and white; 71.9%), Montubio (7.4%), Amerindian (7%), white (6.1%), Afroecuadorian (4.3%), mulato (1.9%), and black (1%).
+According to the latest data from CIA World Factbook, the classified ethnic groups represented in Ecuador include mestizo (mixed Amerindian and white; 71.9%), Montubio (7.4%), Amerindian (7%), white (6.1%), Afroecuadorian (4.3%), mulato (1.9%), and black (1%).
 The Afro-Ecuadorian culture is found in the northwest coastal region of Ecuador and make up the majority (70%) in the province of Esmeraldas and the Chota Valley in the Imbabura Province.
 They can be also found in Ecuador's two largest cities, Quito and Guayaquil.
 The best known cultural influence known outside Ecuador is a distinctive kind of marimba music.
 From the Chota Valley there is Bomba (Ecuador) music which is very different from marimba from Esmeraldas.

 Paraguay

 Black Paraguayans are descended from enslaved West Africans brought to Paraguay beginning in the 16th century.
-They became a significant presence in the country, and made up 11% of the population in 1785.
+They became a significant presence in the country, and made up 11% of the population classified in 1785.
 Most Afro-Paraguayans established communities in towns such as Areguá, Emboscada, and Guarambaré.
 Many achieved their freedom during the Spanish rule.
 In the capital Asunción, there is a community of 300 Afro-Paraguayan families in the Fernando de la Mora municipality.